After IVF Transfer: What to Do (Two-Week Wait Guide)

 Key Takeaways

-What patients usually can do safely
+What you can usually do safely

-Physical Activity and Rest
+Physical activity and rest

 - Light daily movement is usually acceptable.

-Diet and Nutrition
+Diet and nutrition

-- Continue prenatal folate if it has been prescribed.
+- Continue prenatal folate if prescribed.

 - Avoid alcohol and smoking.